IU-PR/Capstone_project/content/docs/2024/GymGuru/week3.md

 - The main page is not complete yet, several improvements will be delivered in a week;

-- The main page is not fully adapted for the mobile version of a web site.
+- The main page is not fully adapted for the mobile version of a website.

 ## **Challenges & Solutions**